AnnLIU15/matrixTheory/README.md

 ## 要求

 * Write a detailed report in LaTex on your whole project, including the background, problem formulation, mathematical method(s) and solution(s), algorithm(s), simulation setting and results, discussions, and conclusions;
 * Compose a compact PPT on your report and make a presentation to your classmates if asked.
-The length of the PPT should be no longer than 20 slides;
+The length of the PPT should be **no longer than 20 slides**;
-* Submit your report, PPT, and the source codes of your simulation experiments to the TA no later than December 9th, 2022.
+* Submit your **report, PPT, and the source codes of your simulation experiments** to the TA no later than **December 9th, 2022**.